• Home

 Four Key Skills For Positive Solutions

-Typically a negative cycle starts when one person (#1) does or says something that is viewed as a criticism or an attack, or is uncalled for.
+Typically a negative cycle starts when one person (#1) does or says something that is viewed as a criticism or an attack or is uncalled for.
 The person perceiving the attack (#2) then becomes defensive and either attacks back or withdraws and it escalates from there.

-How to break that negative cycle?
+How to break that negative communication cycle?

 A key question to ask is: what could the two of you do differently so you don’t keep repeating the old pattern?